-Prince Philip is retiring from his role as public consort to Queen Elizabeth II, Buckingham Palace announced today.
+Prince Philip is retiring from his role as prince consort to Queen Elizabeth II, Buckingham Palace announced today.

 Philip, 95, will attend previously scheduled engagements until August, but won't accept invitations thereafter, a decision fully supported by his right-hand gal, the queen, a palace spokesperson said.
 On the other hand, Elizbeth, at the ripe age of 91, will continue fulfilling her role as Queen of the United Kingdom of Great Britain, Northern Ireland and her other realms and territories, as well as Head of Commonwealth and the Defender of the Faith.